dereksutton/southeast-ins/README.md

-# southeast-ins
+# Southeast Insurance Agency

-A landing page for an insurance agency.
+This is a landing page for an independent insurance agency, built with Vite + React.